Plant Powered Kids Grow Up To Be Plant Powered Adults

 I have a certificate in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies.

-I am currently enrolled in the Mindful Schools Educator Training Program.
+I have a certificate in the Mindful Schools Educator Training Program.

 I cherish being a mom it's my favorite "job" in the world!